Near-critical dimers and massive SLE: Girsanov identity; proof of Theorem

 Now consider the superposition graph $H^*$ obtained in the following way.
 The vertices of $H^*$ are the vertices, edges and faces of $\Gtree$.
 To avoid terminological confusion, call the vertices of $H^*$ nodes and call them vertex-nodes, edge-nodes and face-nodes depending on their counterpart in $\Gtree$.
 The edges of $H^*$ are called links and are defined as follows: connect a vertex-node $v$ and an edge-node $e$ if $e$ is an outgoing edge of $v$ in $\Gtree$ and give this link the same weight as $e$ in $\Gtree$.
 Also connect an edge-node $e$ and a face-node $f$ if $e$ is adjacent to $f$ in $\Gtree$, and assign weight $1$ to such links.
 Finally obtain $\Gdim$ from $H^*$ by deleting the vertex-node corresponding to the outer vertex and one face-node for a face adjacent to the the outer vertex.
 Note that the vertex nodes of $H^*$ are the $B_1$ vertices of the hexagonal lattice, while edge-nodes are white.
 (The face nodes of $H^*$ are either of type $B_2$ or $B_3$.)
 For an illustration of this procedure see Figure \ref{fig:pretty}.

 The graph $\Gdim$ obtained this way is exactly a Temperleyan domain of the hexagonal lattice as defined in Section \ref{sec:temperleyan}, and by choosing $\Gtree$ as the directed triangular lattice formed by the $B_1$ vertices in such a domain, it is also clear that each Temperleyan subgraph of the hexagonal lattice can be obtained in this way.
 The weights on this graph are as in Figure \ref{F:double}.

-The relevant version of Temperley's bijection is then the following: \begin{thm}[\cite{KenyonProppWilsonGeneralizedTemperley}] There is a weight preserving bijection between spanning trees of $\Gtree$ rooted at the outer vertex and dimer configuration on $\Gdim.$ \end{thm}
+The relevant version of Temperley's bijection is then the following: \begin{thm}[\cite{KenyonProppWilsonGeneralizedTemperley}] There is a weight preserving bijection between spanning trees of $\Gtree$ rooted at the outer vertex (i.e., spanning arborescences rooted at the outer vertex) and dimer configuration on $\Gdim.$ \end{thm}

 The bijection is easier to describe in the direction ``dimers'' to ``trees'': given a dimer configuration $\mathbf{m} $ on $\Gdim$, define a collection $\cT$ of oriented edges in $\Gtree$ as follows: for every dimer occupying a link between a vertex-node $v \in v(\Gtree)$ and an edge node $e \in E( \Gtree)$, include the outgoing edge $e$ from $v$ to $\cT$.
 One can check that the resulting collection of edges $\cT$ is a spanning tree in the sense above.
 (Essentially, to every vertex $v \in v( \Gtree)$ there is a unique outgoing edge containing $v$ in $\cT$ by definition of the dimer model and of $\cT$; following the outgoing edges from a given vertex $v \in v(\Gtree)$ may not result in a cycle by duality considerations, and thus necessarily ends at the outer vertex -- this is the unique path to the outer vertex in the definition).
 Once again, we refer to Figure \ref{fig:pretty} for illustration.